 We are committed to protecting our environment, supporting the advancement of clean renewable energy, promoting energy conservation measures and reducing our carbon footprint.
 Our focus on environmental stewardship encourages the utilization of renewable and sustainable resources and seeks to preserve and protect the beautiful lands we serve.
 We engage in efforts that support energy sustainability, environmental conservation and stewardship of our natural resources by:

-- Programs that increase environmental education and awareness of key resource issues; and
+- Programs that increase environmental education and awareness of key resource issues.

 - Beautification and enhancement of communities through tree planting and community clean up.

-The Environmental Protection Agency (EPA) has initiated greenhouse gas regulations Under the Clean Air Act and President Obama's Climate Action Plan.
+The Environmental Protection Agency (EPA) has initiated greenhouse gas regulations under the Clean Air Act.
 PNM Resources has played an active role in advocating for federal climate change legislation and has taken actions to reduce the carbon emissions associated with its energy production.
 We have several programs to reduce or offset greenhouse gases.

-In anticipation of these regulations and to comply with regional haze regulations, PNM Resources has committed to a plan for San Juan Generating Station (SJGS) that addresses federal haze regulations under the Clean Air Act.
-If approved, the plan would effectively reduce the company’s greenhouse gas emissions to at least 17 percent below 2005 levels by 2018.
-We are committed to actively engage in the state and federal policy and regulatory debate, to ensure that future policies are efficient, environmentally effective, and affordable.
+In anticipation of these regulations and to comply with regional haze regulations, PNM Resources developed a plan for San Juan Generating Station (SJGS) that addresses federal haze regulations under the Clean Air Act.

 Environmental Management Systems